-The resources and support for Life and Witness consultations have been a God given tool in the life of our Presbytery.
+The resources and support for Life and Witness consultations have been a God-given tool in the life of our Presbytery.
 We have completed just over half of the congregation consultations to date.
 Each of the congregations have responded in a very positive way to the consultations and embraced the ongoing journey that has resulted from participating in the consultations.

-The resources enabled us to grasp the hopes and dreams for the future of the congregations, but also helped to identify the obstacles that were preventing the congregations from actualising their hearts desire to move forward in their spiritual life and witness.
+The resources enabled us to grasp the hopes and dreams for the future of the congregations.
+It has also helped to identify the obstacles that were preventing the congregations from actualising their hearts desire to move forward in their spiritual life and witness.
 This has led to opportunities for the Presbytery to engage

 in workshops with the leaders of the congregations on areas of leadership, mission and spiritual development.
 It has created opportunities to lead special services of healing and reconciliation.

-In some cases, it has helped smaller congregations to explore combining together, to share their resources as one, rather then struggling on as separate congregations.
+In some cases, it has helped smaller congregations to explore combining together, to share their resources as one, rather than struggling on as separate congregations.
 This is allowing for new expressions in ministry.
 It has helped to clarify and bring into focus the central call of the Gospel — the Great Commandment and the Great Commission, and what that looks like.

 Rev. Maggie De Leeuw